ArctosDB/documentation-wiki/_how_to/How-to-Manage-a-Collection-in-Arctos.markdown

   * META_KEYWORDS: HTML header; for bots, probably no longer useful.
   * STYLESHEET: CSS stylesheet.
 Load css to /includes/css/ or coordinate with a DBA.

+## Managing a Collection Over Time

+It is recommended that each collection's metadata be reviewed at least annually to ensure that contact and web link information is up to date.
+It is important to check the following for accuracy:

+ * collection contacts and associated emails to ensure that someone will receive alerts
+ * links to loan forms, collection web pages, etc. to ensure there are no dead links
+ * update collection description if necessary
+ * update citation if necessary

+To accomplish this, from the Arctos main menus select **Manage Data -> Metadata -> Manage Collection -> Find Collection.** and select the collection you wish to update from the dropdown list.
+Make the necessary edits and select **Save Changes** at the bottom of the page.